zowe/zlux-app-server/README.md

 Continue from within zlux-example-server.

 ### 2. Acquire external components
-Apps and external servers can require contents not found in the Zoe github repositories.
-In the case of the zlux-example-server, there are two components which cannot be found in the repositories: a ZSS binary and the TN3270 protocol code.
+Apps and external servers can require contents not found in the Zowe github repositories.
+In the case of the zlux-example-server, there is a component which cannot be found in the repositories: a ZSS binary.
-For Zoe members, Rocket can provide these both.
+If you contact the Zowe project, this will be provided.

-After contacting Rocket, you should receive *zssServer*, *terminal-3270.js*, *rocket-term-handler.js*, and *terminal-vt.js*.
+Afterwards, you should receive *zssServer*.
-All files must be placed within *zlux-build/externals/Rocket*. zssServer must be placed here on the z/OS host, the others must be placed there wherever the zLUX server will run.
+This must be placed within *zlux-build/externals/Rocket*, on the z/OS host.
 For example:
 ```
 mkdir externals